snowdriftcoop/snowdrift/CONTRIBUTING.md

 pass, run `git status` to make sure no work is missing and all new files were committed.

-Next, send your changes to your git.gnu.io account with:
+Next, send your changes to your git.snowdrift.coop account with:

     git push -u my-snow some_branch